 - Immediately after rinsing you should spread on lots of the HF first aid cream over any possibly affected area (Ca-glauconate).

 - In case of serious exposure (more than a small drop) contact Ellis Hospital that you are coming to the Emergency Room: Phone 243-4121 (the lab phone requires a 3 before the number: 3-243-4121).
 Be sure you repeat to the emergency personnel that you have been exposed to hydrofluoric acid, HF, not hydrochloric acid.
 The treatments are completely different and the treatment for HCl will be worthless.

 Phone 243-4121 (the lab phone requires a 3 before the number: 3-243-4121)

-Go out the north (Nott St.) gate, turn right onto Nott St. At the 5-way intersection with the lights, with Ellis Hospital right in front of you, bear left to the north side of Ellis Hospital.
-The Emergency Room entrance will be on your right.
+Go out the north (Nott St.) gate, turn right onto Nott St. At the 5-way intersection with the lights, with Ellis Hospital right in front of you, bear right to the south side of Ellis Hospital.
+Follow signs for the Emergency Room.

 HF can be used safely.
 It is used safely in large quantities for industrial applications and in commercial labs.
 HF requires a healthy respect, good lab practices, and appropriate safety precautions.

 - Set up in a working hood, never anywhere else!